 How to Become Certified for ACA Marketplace Sales with Federally Facilitated Marketplace (FFM) Training

-Agents who sell within the Affordable Care Act (ACA) insurance Marketplace must complete an annual certification before they can sell each year.
-This is known as the Federally Facilitated Marketplace (FFM) Certification.
+Agents who sell within the Affordable Care Act (ACA) insurance marketplace must complete an annual certification before they can sell each year.
+This is known as the Federally Facilitated Marketplace (FFM) certification.

-Like AHIP, FFM certification is a federal requirement, however, FFM certification is completely free!
-All this training is managed by the Centers for Medicare & Medicaid Services (CMS) through their Marketplace Learning Management System (MLMS).
-This is also slightly different than AHIP, which while federally mandated, is not directly carried out through CMS.
+FFM training is managed by the Centers for Medicare & Medicaid Services (CMS) through their Marketplace Learning Management System (MLMS).
+This is also slightly different than AHIP, which, while federally mandated, is not directly carried out through CMS.

-While the process is slightly different for returning agents who are renewing their FFM certification, we will be focusing on how agents who are registering to sell Marketplace plans for the first time can get started!
+While the process is slightly different for returning agents who are renewing their FFM certification, we will be focusing on how agents who are registering to sell marketplace plans for the first time can get started!

-We feel the process for beginning FFM training is easier than it is for AHIP, and it’s also free — already a big improvement.
 To begin, navigate to the CMS Enterprise Portal and register as a new user unless you already have an account.
 In that case, simply log in using the credentials you’ve already created.

 Find the Federally Facilitated Marketplace (FFM)/Request for MLMS Training Access option under the Choose Your Application drop-down menu, then follow the instructions as they’re prompted until you receive a confirmation email ensuring your account was created successfully.